Beena-Kurian/AgroExpert/README.md

 5. View My Rewards
 6. View News
 7. Logout

-Once Expert is registered, he needs to wait until he got verified by admin.
-Once the admin Accepted his registration, he can login.
+Note: Experts must be approved by an admin before accessing the system.

-Expert can perform operations like(once he got approved by admin):
+Once Expert is registered, and approved, he can perform operations like:

 1. View Pending Consultations
       1. Provide diagnosis and treatment
       2. Request more images (Unknown Disease)